October 18, 2018

 The lotus at the heart of the onion expands and grows and brings light and love to all.
 Imagine the lotus expanding in your heart every day.
 That is the expansion of loving kindness in your soul.

 You have been afraid that nothing could be enough.
 You are enough.
 It is enough.

 I had such a deeply healing experience during the challenge—my heart literally stopped hurting that day—that I decided I was going to take Mallory’s class.
 As a single mom money is always an issue, so I was delighted when I won a half-scholarship for the class based on my participation in the challenge, and even more delighted when Mallory offered to give me the class for free if I would write a blog about my experience.
 The biggest reason I’m glad she made the offer is that I don’t think I would have dared to put this out there if she hadn’t, but it feels to me like the right thing to do.
 I think it’s time to build my grandmother’s healing circle.
 We have a lot of work to do.

 How about it?
 Will you take our hands and join Mallory and I for the Mother of All Healing Circles?

 To register for Mallory’s class Awaken the Healer Within: The Ultimate Guide to Trusting Your Mother’s Intuition, click here.
-The early bird discount price of $333 (from $499) was supposed to expire today, but will be extended for anyone who registers through this link.
-Even if you can’t do the class, do yourself, your family, and the world a favor and try the free five-day challenge on Mallory’s Facebook group Soul Driven Healing.
+If you register from here, tell her Professor sent you. 😉 Even if you can’t do the class, do yourself, your family, and the world a favor and try the free five-day challenge on Mallory’s Facebook group Soul Driven Healing.